dunc-punc-schunc/ProgrammingProjects/README.md

 ## Class Diagram:

-# Programming Project #2: Minesweeper
+# Programming Project #2: ASCIIsweeper
 A mockup of minesweeper, using ASCII characters for all aspects of the project.
 Created by Duncan Kyle.

 ## GUI Image #1: Start Screen